Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 QueryRequest.Builder queryRequestBuilder = QueryRequest.builder() .expressionAttributeValues(Map.of( ":pk_val", AttributeValue.fromS("123"), ":sk_val", AttributeValue.fromN("1000"))) .keyConditionExpression("pk = :pk_val AND sk > :sk_val") .limit(100) .tableName(TABLE_NAME); while (true) { QueryResponse queryResponse = DYNAMODB_CLIENT.query(queryRequestBuilder.build()); queryResponse.items().forEach(item -> { LOGGER.info("item PK: [" + item.get("pk") + "] and SK: [" + item.get("sk") + "]"); }); if (!queryResponse.hasLastEvaluatedKey()) { break; } queryRequestBuilder.exclusiveStartKey(queryResponse.lastEvaluatedKey()); }

-The Amazon SDK for Java 2.x can simplify this interaction with DynamoDB by providing auto-pagination methods that make multiple service calls to get the next pages of results for you automatically.
-This simplifies your code, but does take away some control on resource usage that you would keep by reading pages manually.
+The Amazon SDK for Java 2.x can simplify this interaction with DynamoDB by providing auto-pagination methods that make multiple service calls to automatically get the next pages of results for you.
+This simplifies your code, but it takes away some control of resource usage that you would keep by manually reading pages.

-By using the Iterable methods available in the DynamoDB client such as QueryPaginator and ScanPaginator, the SDK takes care of the pagination.
+By using the Iterable methods available in the DynamoDB client, such as QueryPaginator and ScanPaginator, the SDK takes care of the pagination.
 The return type of these methods is a custom iterable that you can use to iterate through all the pages.
-The SDK will internally handle service calls for you.
-Using the Java Stream API, you could handle the result of QueryPaginator as shown in the following example.
+The SDK internally handles service calls for you.
+Using the Java Stream API, you can handle the result of QueryPaginator as shown in the following example.

 QueryPublisher queryPublisher = DYNAMODB_CLIENT.queryPaginator(QueryRequest.builder() .expressionAttributeValues(Map.of( ":pk_val", AttributeValue.fromS("123"), ":sk_val", AttributeValue.fromN("1000"))) .keyConditionExpression("pk = :pk_val AND sk > :sk_val") .limit(100) .tableName("YourTableName") .build()); queryPublisher.items().subscribe(item -> System.out.println(item.get("itemData"))).join();